antonpuz/DeROL/README.md

 ## Please Cite Our Paper
     @ARTICLE{__,
-        author  = {Puzanv Anton and Cohen Kobi}, journal = {submitted to IEEE Journal on Selected Areas in Communications, preliminary version is available at arXiv}, title   = {Deep Reinforcement One-Shot Learning for Artificially Intelligent Classification Systems}, year 	= {2018},
+        author  = {Puzanv Anton and Cohen Kobi}, journal = {submitted to IEEE Journal on Selected Areas in Communications, preliminary version is available at arXiv.}, title   = {Deep Reinforcement One-Shot Learning for Artificially Intelligent Classification Systems}, year 	= {2018},
         volume 	= {__},